NexusMaximus/NexusMaximus.github.io/_posts/2018-09-04-ch5_PMA_notes.md

 If the constants don't show up, then the proper libraries that correspond to those function calls may not be loaded in Ida.
 Do a **View -> open subviews -> type libraries** to get to the submenu to change that.

+#### Loading symbolic constants
+If you have random looking numbers being passed to Windows API functions, you can have Ida identify what constants those numbers refer to.
+Go to **View -> Open Subviews -> Type Libraries** and then right click and load a new library.
+Look for ``ntapi`` and load it.
+(I presume this will work assuming ``ntapi`` shows up, which, in my case, it does *not*.)

 ## Page-to-page notes